Here Be Dragons Episode 4

 “Actually, I need to point out, Zubin, that the stock has two fairings, one protecting each hand-grip from the dragon’s breath.
 If it directs its flame in your direction, it is vitally important to keep the lance pointed into the jet, otherwise … ”

-The girl remained facing away, chest heaving.
+The girl remained facing away, shoulders heaving.
 There was only a few metres between them, but Prentyze could not cross the gap to comfort her.
-It was as uncrossable as a bottomless chasm.
+It was as unbridgeable as the widest chasm.

 He just had to use that tone of voice, implying their contribution wasn’t worth much.
-The chemistry involved in making such an astonishing amount of light from these small instruments could have been as complex and challenging as designing telescoping joints in fireproof armour.
+The chemistry involved in making such an astonishing amount of light from these small instruments could have been as complex and challenging as designing the telescoping joints of their fireproof armour.
 Conceivably, more-so.
-But, Oh no. The bastard had to denigrate their addition.
+But, oh no. The bastard had to denigrate their addition as mere toys.
 Anyway, Zubin was by far the biggest investor in the consortium, having contributed a whole Partition of militia and a fast courier-class airship.
-House Brassard and House Anluan had only provided technical know-how and prototypes.
+House Brassard and House Anluan had only provided the technical know-how and prototypes.

 “… your helm has thick, temperature resistant lenses to protect your eyes and a long, fixed ‘peak-style’ visor to protect the lenses.
-Your body’s natural tendency to flinch will lower the peak to protect the lenses, what?
-In the same manner, the same flinch will close all the armour’s weak points and position its fairings to further protect –”
+Your body’s natural tendency to flinch will lower the peak to protect them, what?
+In the same manner, the same flinch will close all the armour’s weak points and position the fairings to deflect ...”

 Prentyze glanced in Flammia’s direction.
 She was still facing into the tunnel, breathing heavily.
 If only he dared say something to her.

-Zubin flexed a leg with another frown and continued.
+Zubin frowned, flexed a leg and continued.
 “Unlike our young blasphemer over there, I have not yet exerted myself.
-If the mere act of sitting on a bench can give me this much cramp, I seriously doubt I can manage a long walk.”
+If the mere act of sitting on a bench can give me this much cramp, I seriously doubt I can manage an extended walk.
+Especially on a possibly long and slippery slope.”

 Like a hawk’s swift and plunging strike, he skewered Edrei with a sharp glance.
-“Did you take that into account, Design Master Brassard?”
+“Did you take body heat into account, Design Master Brassard?”

 Prentyze scrutinised his father.
 Zubin was speaking for all of them and it demanded an answer.
 What would Father say about this?
 The bastard never once mentioned heat in the designs office.
 Yet, here they were, sweating like street-corner fountains into their clothes and padding.

 “A certain build-up of heat was anticipated, yes.
-I, for one, am developing a truly wondrous head-ache in addition to the symptoms you mentioned.
-Another reason for using a fast airship to get us up here quickly, what?
+I, for one, am developing a head-ache in addition to a minor leg cramp.
+Another reason for using a fast airship to get us up here quickly, what?”

+Father rubbed a temple and continued.
 “But I must remind you we will soon be in the depths of this mountain.
-The air is already most frigid and it will become colder still as we penetrate to the lair.
+The air is already chilly and it will only become colder still as we penetrate deeper into the lair.
 This will help cool us of course, but we have recently quaffed a specially formulated drink that should help us cope with the worst symptoms of heat.”

 Zubin grunted.
-“Very well, we will try walking in these expensive fancy-dress ovens and see how far we get.”
+“Very well, we will try walking –or slipping– in these expensive fancy-dress ovens and see how far we get.”

 He did not seem convinced.